I Want You (She's So Heavy): Recording

-The song was rehearsed several times during the Get Back/Let It Be sessions.
-The basic track, and Lennon's guide vocal (which is used in the master), were recorded at Trident Studios on 22 February 1969, shortly after shooting for the Let It Be film ended.
+The song, initially titled "I Want You", was rehearsed several times during the Get Back/Let It Be sessions, the first occasion being on 29 January 1969 at Apple Records.
+The basic track, and Lennon's guide vocal (which is used in the master), were recorded at Trident Studios on 22 February, shortly after shooting for the Let It Be film ended.
 Lennon played the lead guitar, as Harrison stated:

 Lennon and Harrison overdubbed multi-tracked heavy guitars on 18 April 1969.
 Billy Preston's Hammond organ and Ringo Starr's congas were added on 20 April 1969.
 "I Want You" received the "She's So Heavy" vocals on 11 August, and thus the title became "I Want You (She's So Heavy)". "'She's So Heavy' was about Yoko," Lennon told Rolling Stone.
 "When you're drowning, you don't say, 'I would be incredibly pleased if someone would have the foresight to notice me drowning and come and help me.'
 You just scream."

 Three takes from 22 February were edited into a master (second generation), which was overdubbed, mixed down on 18 April (third generation), and overdubbed on 18 April, 20 April, 8 August and 11 August.
 Different overdubs were made to the second generation tape on 8 August.
-The mix is the third generation for 4:37 and then the second generation tape, which has white noise produced by the Moog synthesizer played by Lennon and additional drums added on 8 August.
-The final overdub session for "I Want You (She's So Heavy)", which included the final mixing and editing, was the last time all four Beatles worked in the studio together.
+The mix is the third generation for 4:37 and then the second generation tape, which has white noise produced by the Moog synthesiser played by Lennon, and additional drums added on 8 August.
+The final overdub session for "I Want You (She's So Heavy)", which included the final mixing and editing, was the last occasion when all four Beatles worked in the studio together.

 The final master lasted 8:04, but Lennon decided on a surprise ending.
-During the final edit with the guitars, drums and white noise climaxing endlessly, he told recording engineer Geoff Emerick to "cut it right there" at the 7:44 mark, bringing the song (and side one of Abbey Road) to an abrupt end.
+During the final edit, with the guitars, drums and white noise climaxing, he told recording engineer Geoff Emerick, who had assumed that he "would be doing a fade out", to "cut it right there" at the 7:44 mark, bringing the song (and side one of Abbey Road) to an abrupt end.

-On the Beatles' remix album Love, the three-minute guitar coda from "I Want You (She's So Heavy)" is attached to "Being for the Benefit of Mr. Kite!", and snippets of that song and "Helter Skelter" are mixed in with the repeated guitar riff.
+On the Beatles' 2006 remix album Love, the three-minute guitar coda from "I Want You (She's So Heavy)" is attached to "Being for the Benefit of Mr. Kite!", and snippets of that song and "Helter Skelter" are mixed in with the repeated guitar riff.
 The abrupt ending of the original is retained, but it cuts to wind-like white noise, not to silence as on the original.
 The mix also included the organ solo and the guitar solo from the Trident studio outtake.